Paul Beeston: Career

 Beeston earned a Bachelor of Arts degree in economics and political science from Huron University College at the University of Western Ontario in 1967.
 He obtained his Chartered Accountant designation in 1971 and worked for Coopers & Lybrand until 1976.

 Beeston was the first employee of the Toronto Blue Jays, joining in 1976.
 He became vice president of business operations in 1977, executive vice president in 1984, president and chief operating officer in 1989, then was named president and chief executive officer in 1991.
 In 1994, he served as president of the CFL's Toronto Argonauts.
 From 1997 until 2002, he was president and chief operating officer of Major League Baseball.

 In 1988, Beeston was named a Member of the Order of Canada.
 In 1998, he was elected to the board of directors of the Baseball Hall of Fame and in 2002 was inducted into the Canadian Baseball Hall of Fame.

 He is a fellow of the Institute of Chartered Accountants of Ontario, and was awarded an honorary doctor of laws degree from the University of Western Ontario in 1994 and an honorary doctor of social sciences from Niagara University in 2001.

 He was placed in the Blue Jays' Level of Excellence at Rogers Centre on April 4, 2008 prior to the Jays' home opener versus the Boston Red Sox.

-After Paul Godfrey resigned as team president and CEO on September 29, 2008, it was announced that Beeston would return to the Blue jays as interim president and CEO on October 14, 2008 where his primary responsibility was to identify and hire his own successor.
+After Paul Godfrey resigned as team president and CEO on September 29, 2008, it was announced that Beeston would return to the Blue Jays as interim president and CEO on October 14, 2008 where his primary responsibility was to identify and hire his own successor.

 After a "very honest, straightforward and exhaustive search" the Blue Jays and Beeston decided on removing the interim tag, naming Beeston president and CEO on October 27, 2009.

 On January 26, 2015, Beeston announced he would retire as president and CEO of the Blue Jays on October 31, 2015.
 On August 31, Cleveland Indians president Mark Shapiro was announced as Beeston's successor.
 Beeston retired on October 31, 2015, and Shapiro officially assumed the role of president of the organization.
-In 2016, he was named President Emeritus of the Jays.
+On September 20, 2016, he was named the President Emeritus of the Toronto Blue Jays.

 Personal life

-Beeston is married to Kaye, and has a daughter, Aimee, and son, David.
+Beeston is married to Kaye, and has a daughter, Aimee, and son, David, the executive vice president and chief strategy officer of MLB's Boston Red Sox.